lindig/rrd-client-lib-1/README.md

 containing binary and meta data is invalidated, recomputed and gets written out.

+The design in contstrained by the following behavior of the RRD daemin
+RRDD:

+* RRDD maps an RRD file into memory and does not re-read in case the file size changes.
+Therefore the library writes a static size that depends on `RRD_MAX_SOURCES` and not on the actual number of data sources being in use.

+* RRDD reads an RRD file and expects it have valid content.
+Hence, the library can't open the file and write it contents with a delay.
+  Therefore the library writes an RRD file that indicated that initially there are no data sources and re-writes the file for each data source that is added.
+Checksums avoid other synchronisation problems.

 # Data Layout

 The data layout is not defined by this library but by the existing